 For example, I don’t write very much in Spanish or Portuguese.
 If I hear about a great course designed to help me improve my writing in Spanish or Portuguese, I may be tempted.
 If I’m not confident about my priorities, I might be convinced to invest time, money, and energy in something I don’t really need.

-When I meet with clients for our initial consultation, most of our time is spent clearly identifying what they specifically want to improve.
+When I meet with clients, most of our time is spent clearly identifying what they specifically want to improve.
 (That’s why a language coach can help you narrow your focus and spend time and energy on what will truly help you achieve your goals.)

 For example, many people think they want to sound perfect, but what they really want is to sound natural!

 Reason 3: You haven’t found a way to make English a consistent practice.

 Real talk: To really achieve the English level that you truly want, you need to make English a near-daily practice.

 Obviously, the amount of time you can dedicate to improving your English depends on your life and responsibilities, but even five minutes a day makes a difference.